killerducky/deja-queue/notes.md

 - [ ] API Key should be "invisible"
 - [ ] filter playlists and only queue those playlists
 - [ ] manual rating change does not work
+- [ ] click on single song inside a playlist should skip to that song
+- [ ]

+## DB

+- [ ] get rid of using DBDATA.queue as the DB!!
+- [ ] Use change to move to DB library instead of my own db.js

 ## Playlists